jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/download_options.md

 |----------------|----------|
 | `bool` | `false` |

-Setting this to `true` will result in only a single forum post being scraped on the given link.
+Setting this to `true` will prevent Cyberdrop-DL to scrape entire thread if an individual post link was provided as input.

 ## `separate_posts`